johnathanDOS/MistySkill-SimpleVoiceCommand/README.md

 The contents of this repository are a modified version of the [misty-conversation](https://github.com/cameron-gq/misty-conversation) skill, which was originally created and shared by [cameron-gq](https://github.com/cameron-gq).
 This guide, the JavaScript code for the skill, and the code for the Google Cloud function used below all borrow heavily – and in some cases are copied directly – from the original misty-conversation skill.

 To run this skill, follow the steps below to set up your own Dialogflow agent.
-Then, copy the project ID and URL for your agent into your local copy of the `SimpleVoiceCommand.json` meta file.
+Then, copy the project ID for your agent and the URL for your cloud function into your local copy of the `SimpleVoiceCommand.json` meta file.

 ## Setting Up Dialogflow